ckaestne/seai/README.md

 * communicate effectively in interdisciplinary teams

 In addition, students will gain familiarity with production-quality infrastructure tools, including stream processing with Apache Kafka, distributed data storage with SQL and NoSQL databases, test automation with Jenkins, and deployment with Docker and various MLOps tools.

-### Design Rationale

-* Data scientists often make great progress at building models with cutting edge techniques but turning those models into products is challenging.
-For example, data scientists may work with unversioned notebooks on static data sets and focus on prediction accuracy while ignoring scalability, robustness, update latency, or operating cost.
-* Software engineers are trained with clear specifications and tend to focus on code, but may not be aware of the difficulties of working with data and unreliable models.
-They have a large toolset for decision making and quality assurance but it is not obvious how to apply those to AI-enabled systems and their challenges.
-* To what degree can existing software-engineering practices be used for building intelligent systems?
-To what degree are new practices needed?
-* This course adopts a software engineering perspective on building intelligent systems, focusing on turning a machine learning idea into a scalable and reliable product deployed in production.
-* The course will use software and systems engineering terminology and techniques (e.g., test coverage, architecture views, fault trees) and make explicit transfers to challenges posed by using machine learning/AI components.
-The course will not teach fundamentals of machine learning or AI, but will assume a basic understanding of relevant concepts (e.g., feature engineering, linear regression vs fault trees vs neural networks).
-It will heavily train design thinking and tradeoff analysis.
-It will focus primarily on practical approaches that can be used now and will feature hands-on practice with modern tools and infrastructure.

 ## Logistics and People